DOI-ONRR/blog-nrrd/src/pages/trends-design-studio/index.md

 ---
-title: "UX intern mission accomplished: plan and participate in a design studio "
+title: "UX intern mission accomplished: plan and participate in a design studio"
 authors:
 - Sarah Aranda
 excerpt: "In this post, our intern discusses her experience planning and participating in a design studio."